 13 Mistakes to Avoid When Buying a Used Travel Trailer

-Purchasing a recreational vehicle, whether new or used, is the second largest investment, probably after a house, that many people make in their lifetime.
+Purchasing a recreational vehicle, whether new or used, is the second largest investment many people make in their lifetime, probably after a house.

-When you decide to spend such kind of money, you must make wise purchase decisions.
+When you decide to spend a lot of money, you must make wise purchase decisions.

 Purchasing a used RV may seem straightforward, but it’s far from that.
-I’ve witnessed many poor purchase decisions in my time in the RV industry.
+In my time in the RV industry, I’ve witnessed many poor purchase decisions.

 And I’d like to offer some pointers on avoiding some of the same RV buying pitfalls.
 In this guide, I’ll share the top mistakes to avoid when purchasing a used motorhome.